-As not all pupils learn in a linear way it is expected that progress can be made laterally, and that time for consolidation and generalization of learning is necessary.
+As not all pupils learn in a linear way, it is expected that progress can be made laterally, and that time for consolidation and generalization of learning is necessary.
 Progression is personalized to each child.

-Annual curriculum targets are set for each pupil by teachers form the EHC Plan, with progress towards these monitored through termly pupil progress meetings, the analysis of assessment data and any other relevant information.
+Annual curriculum targets set for each pupil from the EHC Plan, and progress towards these monitored through termly pupil progress meetings, the analysis of assessment data and any other relevant information. aThis allows the teams to respond to individual needs on a regular basis.